 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, narrow-angle glaucoma, problems with urination, digestion problems, heart disease, high or low blood pressure, or low sodium in the blood.
-Also tell your doctor if you have a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, digestion problems, glaucoma, heart disease, high or low blood pressure, or problems with urination.
+Tell your doctor if you have a history of seizures.
 Tell your doctor if you smoke or drink alcohol, or if you have a history of drug or alcohol addiction.